 Technical Summary

-GXS> This draft presents a stateless path steering mechanism for BIER, called BIER TE (Tree Engineering for Bit Index Explicit Replication).
+This draft presents a stateless path steering mechanism for BIER, called BIER TE (Tree Engineering for Bit Index Explicit Replication).
 Bitstring sematic of BIER-TE is different from BIER defined in RFC 8279, which indicates adjacencies, but it could reuse the forwarding engine of BIER.
-The BIFT of each BFR only contains the BPs that are adjacent to the BFR in BIER-TE topolocy.
+The BIFT of each BFR only contains the BPs that are adjacent to the BFR in BIER-TE topology.
 BIER-TE doesn’t depend on any IGP protocols as routing underlay.

 Working Group Summary

-GXS> The name of the mechanism defined in the draft has been discussed in the WG during last call, which was changed from “BIER traffic engineering” to “BIER tree engineering”, considering that it only covers the path steering function in the overall solution of traffic engineering.
+The name of the mechanism defined in the draft has been discussed in the WG during last call, which was changed from “BIER traffic engineering” to “BIER tree engineering”, considering that it only covers the path steering function in the overall solution of traffic engineering.
 Any BIER traffic engineering mechanism could use this mechanism.

 Document Quality

-GXS> After full discussions and multiple revisions, there is solid consensus for this document in WG.
-It is ready to give roadmap for deployment although there is no implementation announced in community.
+After full discussions and multiple revisions, there is solid consensus for this document in WG.
+It is ready for adoption.
+No implementation was yet announced in the BIER WG.
+No formal language is used in the document (there is some informal pseudo-code without formal verification tools).
+No aspects of the document required expert review.

 Personnel